Name: Louis Francois Hennequin

 highlight of his eventful life.

-"Louie" Hennequin is one of many interesting characters now residing at the
+"Louie" Hennequin is one of many interesting characters now residing at

-between his native France and Prussia; he craved army experience on his
+war between his native France and Prussia; he craved army experience on his

 arrival in America and served with honor, but he is naturally versatile and